1962 Texas gubernatorial election

 The 1962 Texas gubernatorial election was held on November 6, 1962, to elect the governor of Texas.
-Incumbent Democratic Governor Price Daniel was running for reelection to a fourth term, but was defeated in the primary by John Connally.
-Although Connally was easily elected, Republican Jack Cox's 46% of the vote was the highest received by any Republican candidate for governor since George C. Butte in 1924.
+Incumbent Democratic governor Price Daniel was running for reelection to a fourth term, but was defeated in the primary by John Connally.
+Although Connally was easily elected, Republican Jack Cox's 46% of the vote was the highest received by any Republican candidate for governor since Edmund J. Davis's victory in 1869.